- Published: 27 November 2019

 Municipal Development Plan & Land Use Bylaw Review

 The County will be undergoing a very involving and detailed community engagement process in reviewing our MDP and LUB for updates in 2020.
-The process is planned over 3 rounds of public engagement starting this coming January.
+The process is planned over 3 rounds of public engagement starting in January 2020.

 Round three will see the prepared drafts of the updated MDP and LUB hosted during open houses around the County, on a drop in basis.
-The current plan is to have these two documents ready for public review around late September or just prior to Thanksgiving.
+The current plan is to have these two documents ready for public review around late November or just prior to Christmas break.